-The Supported Students, Successful Students initiative provides an additional $167 million over four years for a comprehensive package to support the wellbeing of students in public schools across New South Wales.
+The Supported Students, Successful Students initiative provided an additional $167 million over four years to support the wellbeing of students in public schools across New South Wales.

-Some of the new resources under the initiative include :
+Some of the resources under the initiative included :

 - 236 new school counselling service positions